Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 ### `2) Scanning and Enumeration`

-> Getting information about open ports using nmap for all hosts in the range of IP addresses of the targets
+Getting information about open ports using nmap for all hosts in the range of IP addresses of the targets

 - `nmap -sV 192.168.1.110-115`

-> **Hacking `Target 1:`** Determining file structure, OS version and open ports
+> **Hacking `Target 1:`**

+- Finding out the File directory structure, open ports and IP addresses

-- `nmap  -sS -A 192.168.1.110
+- `nmap  -sS -A 192.168.1.110`

+- Using `wpscan` to determine vulnerabilities in wordpress

+- `wpscan --url http://192.168.1.110/wordpress -eu` This will reveal the users

+- As we know that the ssh ports are open so we can SSH to Michael's account

+- `ssh michael@192.168.1.10` reveals that it requires a password.
+We can use hydra to brute force it an then SSH again

+-